 The Invisible Adventure / L’Aventure invisible

-The play will premiere in French with the title L’Aventure Invisible at T2G Théâtre de Gennevilliers in Paris as part of Festival d’Automne 2020.
+The play premiered in French with the title L’Aventure Invisible at T2G Théâtre de Gennevilliers in Paris as part of Festival d’Automne in October 2020.
 It is based on interviews with three people: An American brain scientist who experienced a stroke and was able to study the collapse of her own brain from the inside.
 At the age of 37, she lost all her memories and was forced to re-invent her whole personality from scratch.
 A bookseller from Paris, was born with a genetic disease that made his face deformed.
-Through experimental surgery he was able to receive the world’s first full facial transplantation.
+Through experimental surgery, he was able to receive the world’s first full facial transplantation.
 And an experimental filmmaker became obsessed with the mysterious photography of iconic queer artist Claude Cahún.
 Through elaborate cinematic reconstructions of Cahún’s photos, the filmmaker opens up a portal to the past.
 The three voices come together in a thought-provoking and illuminating conversation where no question is too intimate to be asked and where the answers bring us on a journey deep inside ourselves – underneath the skin of our faces, and inside our own brains.

 Written and directed by Marcus Lindeen Cast Claron McFadden, Tom Menanteau, Franky Gogo Artistic collaboration, dramaturgy and translation Marianne Ségol-Samoy Music and sound Hans Appelqvist Scenography Mathieu Lorry-Dupuy Lights Diane Guérin Film Sarah Pucill Technical direction Dimitri Blin Sound engineer Isaac Azoulay